 The Gardens at Athens were started in 1982, when the then young and foolish Allan Armitage and Michael Dirr, along with a number of confused students, plowed some ground and built a wobbly lathe area.
 PanAmerican Seed company was the first believer, and with a bunch of PanAm seed and a few dollars, the gardens were born.
-Today, we receive plants or seeds from almost all the plant breeding companies in the world, along with material from perennial plant nurseries, individual growers and gardeners, as well as material Dr. A brings back from his travels (see Plant Sources).
+Today, we receive plants or seeds from almost all the plant breeding companies in the world, along with material from perennial plant nurseries, individual growers and gardeners, as well as material from Dr. Ruter's breeding program.

 The primary functions of the garden have always been research, teaching, and new crop introduction and that continues today.
 The garden is open to the public and professionals alike and detailed information on the plants we trial is available to all who are interested by visiting Garden Trials.

 The trials are planted in April and May and consist of major and minor bedding classes, tropicals, vines, plantings of specialty annuals, over 150 free-standing containers and three large perennial beds.

 The other major function of the garden is the evaluation and subsequent introduction of new crops for the greenhouse and landscape industries.
 We have two different methods of plant introduction.
 Breeding efforts have provided plants such as Aruncus 'Misty Lace' however most new introductions are the result of improvements to selections of plants found through travel (Tibouchina 'Athens Blue', New Zealand; Lantana 'Athens Rose', Australia), sent by gardeners (Ipomoea 'Margarita'; Cleome 'Linde Armstrong'; Alternanthera 'Gail's Choice'), through selection of existing genera (Verbena 'Homestead Purple'; Cuphea 'Susan's Little Gem'; Ruellia 'Ragin' Cajun').